Lincoln Project co-founder Steve Schmidt resigns from the board amid crisis

 Two donors who had given six figures to the PAC told CNBC on Friday they were reassessing their support.

-“The Lincoln Project was probably the most high-profile Never Trumper group,” said Joe Walsh, a former Republican member of Congress and one of three primary challenges to Trump in 2020.
+“The Lincoln Project was probably the most high-profile Never Trumper group,” said Joe Walsh, a former Republican member of Congress and one of three primary challengers to Trump in 2020.
 “For them to take a hit like this, it will hurt a movement that was out there trying to find its footing.”

 Lincoln Project tweeted a co-founder’s private messages after leaders promised to probe sexual harassment claims